midas92/solana-contract-wallet/README.md

 - Install the latest Rust stable from https://rustup.rs/
 - Install Solana v1.4.7 or later from https://docs.solana.com/cli/install-solana-cli-tools

-If this is your first time using Docker or Rust, these [Installation Notes](README-installation-notes.md) might be helpful.

 ### Start local Solana cluster